rfo909/CFT/doc/Reference.md

 %myDir.cd

-# or access content inside that directory
+# or access content inside that directory.
+When an expression such as this starts with
+# a symbol lookup (the "%") the expression doesn't need be inside parantheses.

 cat %myDir.files("*.java").first

+# or even

 ```

 To see all symbols, use shortcut